 Our disclosure process is generally automated.
 However, if the DBS identifies that there is potentially police information held about you, this is then sent to the relevant police force for consideration regarding information which may be disclosed on your certificate.
 This is not an automated process and involves the judgment of the chief officer in respect of the police force which holds that data.

 You have the right to object to any automated decision making.
 It should be noted that you would need to inform the DBS of this on submission of your application, as the certificate can be issued quite quickly.
 Please contact the DBS helpline on 03000 200 190.

-You have the right to make a complaint to the Safer Recruitment Service and the Information Commissioner’s Office (ICO)
+You have the right to make a complaint to Devon County Council and the Information Commissioner’s Office (ICO)

 If you wish to make a complaint to us regarding the way in which we have processed your personal data you can make a complaint to the Data Protection Officer using the contact details above.

 If you then remain dissatisfied with the response received, you have the right to lodge a complaint to the ICO at the following address: